-Our significant accounting policies are more fully described in Note 1 to our consolidated financial statements appearing at the end of this Quarterly Report.
+Our significant accounting policies are more fully described in Note 1 to our consolidated financial statements appearing in this Quarterly Report.
 We believe that the accounting policies below are critical for one to fully understand and evaluate our financial condition and results of operations.